sajidkhokhar/Animations/README.md

 ## Overview

-`AppearAnimation` simplifies adding polished entrance animations to SwiftUI views.
-It abstracts common animation patterns like fade-ins, slides from different edges, scaling, bouncing, and combined effects.
-By applying a single modifier, you can control how a view appears, including animation timing, delay, and easing.
+`AppearAnimation` is a SwiftUI animation utility designed to bring smooth, engaging, and customizable entrance animations to your app with minimal effort.
+The library abstracts common animation patterns like fade-ins, slides from various edges, scaling effects, bouncing, and combined animations, allowing you to create dynamic UI interactions effortlessly.

+By simply applying a single modifier to a SwiftUI view, you can easily control how the view appears on the screen, with full customization over the animation’s timing, delay, easing curves, and other parameters.
+The flexibility of the modifier allows you to create various animation effects such as:

+Fading views in and out

+Sliding views from different edges (top, bottom, left, right)

+Scaling views from a particular size

+Bouncing and popping effects for lively interactions

+Combined animations for more complex transitions

-The package also includes a tap scaling effect to provide visual feedback on user interaction and a flexible offset helper for precise view positioning.
+Additionally, the library features a tap scaling effect, providing instant visual feedback on user interaction (perfect for buttons or interactive components).
+For precise UI control, you also have the option to apply custom X/Y offsets to fine-tune the positioning of your views.

 ---